femogas/datalogger/redis/README.md

   - `logger`: A logger instance for logging.
   - `ctx`: The context for client operations.
-  - `cancel`: A cancel function to stop the context.

 - **Returns:**
   A pointer to the initialized `Client` and an error if any occurred.